Are you a passionate Equal Employment Opportunity professional?

 - Experience providing employer-employee relations counseling.

-- Experience advocating for protected classes to ensure equal employment
+- Experience advocating for protected classes to ensure equal employment opportunity.

 - In accordance with Connecticut General Statute, incumbents in this class must complete five (5) hours of training during the first year of service or designation and a minimum of three (3) hours biannually thereafter.
 This training shall include (1) state and federal discrimination laws and (2) internal discrimination investigation techniques which will be provided by the Commission on Human Rights and Opportunities and the Permanent Commission on the Status of Women.